bitcoin-core/HWI/docs/examples.md

   "total_amount": 0.00000000
 }
 ```
+"range":100 means that only the first 100 derivations will be searched for.

-### BIP84
+### BIP84 [3]

-If the hardware wallet is compliant with BIP49 (the "Segwit" wallet in Ledger), it has received bitcoins in
-Segwit p2sh-p2wpkh, AKA [wpkh()][1] native segwit addressesaddresses.
-It is necessary to extract the extended public subkey until the last hardened level (m/49h/0h/0h)
+1. To obtain the xpub relative to the last hardened level (m/84h/0h/0h)

 ```
  ./hwi.py -t "ledger" -d "IOService:/AppleACPIPlatformExpert/PCI0@0/AppleACPIPCI/XHC1@14/XHC1@14000000/HS02@14200000/Nano S@14200000/Nano S@0/IOUSBHostHIDDevice@14200000,0" getxpub  m/84h/0h/0h